containerize-com/Products/en/devops/compose/_index.md

 ---
-keywords: container management tool, container management platform, best container management software, container management system, docker container management, open source container management
+keywords: what is docker compose?, what is docker and docker compose?, docker compose linux, docker compose on ubuntu, install docker compose ubuntu 20.04, install docker compose on linux
-title: Compose | Open Source Container Management Tool
+title: Compose | Running Docker Multiple Containers Application
-description: Compose is a universal container-as-a-service, simplified, container management toolset designed to build and manage Docker Swarm and Kubernetes environments.
+description: Docker Compose is a tool to start and manage docker multiple containers applications with a single command.
+It helps to speed up the multi-container docker apps.
-singlepageh1title: A lightweight & self-hosted container management platform
+singlepageh1title: Docker Compose Define and Run Multi-Container Applications
-singlepageh2title: Compose is an open-source and powerful container management platform.
-It allows you to easily build, manage, and maintain Docker and Kubernetes environments.
+singlepageh2title: Docker Compose open source tool helps you to handle multi-container docker environments.
+It allows to use a YAML file to define multi-container simultaneously.
-Shortdescriptionlistingpage: Compose is a powerful and lightweight contianer management UI which allows you to easily build, manage, and maintain Swarm and Kubernetes environments.
+Shortdescriptionlistingpage: An application can consist of multiple containers running different services.
+Docker Compose is a useful tool that helps to speed up the multi-container process.
 linktitle: Compose
 Imagetext: DevOps Tool
 draft: false